emuflight/Nemesis/README.md

 # Nemesis - the HelioRC/Pegasus fork
-Death of Sol :(
+* Death of Sol :(

-## Linux, one O.S. to rule them all.
+* Nemesis is EmuFlight's future configurator that is stull under develpment.

+## Linux Serial/USB requirements for both running and development:
 Edit/create `udev` rules: (use vi, nano, or any text editor)
 ```
 sudo nano /etc/udev/rules.d/50-myusb.rules